glpi-project/doc-agent/source/configuration.rst

     This can be the case when you use scripts to locally generate inventory before sending them to GLPI or if you don't use native inventory to send XML files.

+.. _itemtype:

+``itemtype`` (Available since GLPI Agent v1.13)
+    Specifies the inventory itemtype to set in inventory and supported by GLPI 11+ genericity feature.

+    By default, it is empty and itemtype will still be set to ``Computer` to keep compatibility with GLPI 10.

+    The itemtype must be supported in GLPI 11+ or inventory import will be refused.

+    Itemtype can only be set when generating a JSON inventory.

+    This directive is used for inventory and remoteinventory tasks only.

 .. _additional-content:

 ``additional-content``